10 Ways to Streamline Your HR Practices Today

 10. Standardized Forms

 Standardizing your forms provides you with significant advantages.
 First, it saves time by keeping people who need such a form from reinventing the wheel each time they need it.
 Second, the process of standardizing a form allows you to add the step of legal review to your process, which is a good idea for the majority of HR functions.
+It is also important to consult with legal counsel to ensure all forms comply with employment laws and regulations.
 Third, it saves a lot of time and grief by eliminating the argument over which form to use.
-If there’s only one form, there’s no argument; we use that form, period.
+If there is only one form, there is no argument; we use that form, period.

 A great way to save time and streamline your forms is to do so by using forms that have been generated using the laws in your jurisdiction.